michtrofimov/hse_data_analysis_MSA/README.md

 The home assignment will test the correct output of the tools in your hand, your ability to observe and interpret the results, and express your opinion on the results.

-The deadline for the accomplishment of the home task is 12:00 on Wednesday, November 17.
+The deadline for the accomplishment of the home task is 12:00 on Wednesday, November 23.

 ### Afterword from TA

 I hope it was fun to learn about alignments, motifs search and analysis of ChIP-Seq peaks. :)
-Write me at Skoltech e-mail, search it in Outlook by Nikolai Bykov.
+Write me at Skoltech e-mail, search it in Outlook by Anna Rybina.

 ### Acknowledgement